• Skip to primary navigation

 Instructions

-• Put the flour in a bowl, add the rest of the lukewarm milk, raised yeast starter, an egg and the rest of the sugar.
+• Yeast dough: Put 2 cups all-purpose flour in a bowl, add ⅓ cup warm milk, activated yeast starter, 1 egg and 1 Tablespoon granulated sugar.
 Knead briefly.
-Then add the fat and salt and knead until smooth.
+Then add 2 Tablespoons sunflower oil and ⅛ teaspoon salt and knead until smooth.

 • Cut the strands into pieces of the same size.
 Roll each piece into a ball between your palms.
 Leave the formed dough balls on the work surface.